jenclay95/Fair-Use-Assignment/firstdraft.md

 | Negative Effect on Potential Market | Maybe | Although the remix is close enough that someone could choose this song over the original, SoundCloud has a relatively small membership and this remix probably doesn't reach many people.
 Also, SoundCloud is a free streaming website, and is available as a free download, so they don't profit directly.|

 ## Final Assessment
+After carefully examining all anticipated defenses of fair use, I conclude that this remix is in not in violation of copyright law.
+Though some of the properties could be argued either way, most point to a fair use of the copyrighted material in question.
+Of course, if the original artist had objections regardless, their decision is supported as they have all rights reserved to them.
+This is certainly a setback with copyright law as it stands.